GarwelGarwel/KerbalHealth/README.md

 ## Quirks

-Whenever a kerbal levels up, there is a 25% chance that he or she will acquire a health quirk (unless he/she already has two).
+Whenever a kerbal levels up, there is a chance that he or she will acquire a health quirk.
 Discovering an anomaly can also grant a free quirk.
 These can be positive or negative and usually affect kerbals' vulnerability to various health factors and dangers.
 Chances of getting some quirks depend on courage and stupidity of a particular kerbal.
 The [full list](https://github.com/GarwelGarwel/KerbalHealth/wiki/Quirks) can be found in the Kerbal Health Wiki.

 ## Conditions and Random Events